mikesuffield/DomainEvents/README.md

 ### Events vs Commands

-Although event and commands may seem similar, their intent are different.

 |                 | Command                                 | Event                         |
 |-----------------|-----------------------------------------|-------------------------------|
 | Intent          | Initial request for something to happen | Record something has happened |